-A line was drawn during Modernity between cultural practices and artefacts — such as paintings — that are original and one-of-a-kind — and reproductions of the original, made possible by technology.
+A line was drawn during Modernity between original cultural practices and artefacts – such as paintings – and reproductions of the original, made possible by technology.
 The original is highly valued; the reproduction, far less so.
-This basic distinction unfolds in different arenas in roughly the same fashion:
+This basic distinction unfolds in different fields of expression in roughly the same fashion:

 - One-of-a-kind artisan crafts v mass manufactured “crafts”

 - Paintings v photographic reproductions